 Mershon Center Residency Competition

-Fiscal Year 2023-2024
+Fiscal Year 2024-2025

 Scope and eligibility

-This grant is intended to help Ohio State faculty bring a scholar or practitioner to campus for an extended period of time in order to interact with Mershon affiliates and other relevant faculty, student, or public and community constituencies around security-related issues.
+This grant is intended to bring a scholar or practitioner to Ohio State for an extended period in order to interact with Mershon affiliates and other relevant faculty, student, or public and community constituencies around security-related issues.
 Depending on circumstances, a residency may be as short as a few days or as long as a year.
-(For a lecture with just an additional course visit or other minor event, please apply for a Programming Grant or a director-reviewed Small Grant, depending on expense.)
+(For a lecture with just an additional course visit or other minor event, please apply for a Programming Grant or request co-sponsorship.)
+This competition replaces previous visiting scholar arrangements.

 Applicants must think hard about the viability of their residency plan in relation to an overcommitted constituency and overprogrammed campus.
 They should also think clearly about their own bandwidth for hosting the visitor.
-Regular and affiliated faculty are eligible to apply.
-Postdocs and graduates may apply in collaboration with a faculty member.
 Collaborative applications from more than one unit are strongly preferred; applicants should demonstrate buy-in from relevant constituencies, up to and including co-sponsorship by another unit.
 In the case of an extended visit, the proposed resident should submit a plan of work.

 Proposals must contain the following items:

-- Standard coversheet including a 100-word abstract (available below).
+1. Standard coversheet including a 100-word abstract (available below).

-- Three-page proposal describing
+2. Three-page proposal describing

-b. the intellectual purpose of and rationale for the residency, and the intended activities
+• the intellectual purpose of and rationale for the residency, and the intended activities

-d. any intended follow-on activities or products.
+• any intended follow-on activities or products.

-- CVs of the applicants and the proposed resident.
+4. CVs of the applicants and the proposed resident.

 Criteria for evaluation include

-- the qualifications of the resident for bringing new knowledge and perspective on security issues to Mershon
+• The qualifications of the resident for bringing new knowledge and perspective on security issues to Mershon

-- The value of the proposed activities to the immediate participants and to broader academic, policy, or public constituencies
+• The value of the proposed activities to the immediate participants and to broader academic, policy, or public constituencies

 Residents will commit to the plan of activities specified in the proposal, and it is hoped that they will engage with Mershon more broadly, to a level that is reasonable in relation to their commitments and the length of their stay.